forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **416. Partition Equal Subset Sum**: Given a non-empty array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.

 The problem is equal to finding if there is a subset such that the sum of elements in it is "sum of array" / 2.
 Then we can use DP to solve it.
 Let `dp[i, j]` mean whether there can be a sum `j` from a certain subset in `nums[0...i]`.
 For each `nums[i]`, we check whether we need to include it to achieve `j`.
+Somewhat like the knapsack problem.
 `dp[i, j] = dp[i - 1, j] || dp[i - 1, j - nums[i]]`

 **437. Path Sum III**: You are given a binary tree in which each node contains an integer value.
 Find the number of paths that sum to a given value.
 The path does not need to start or end at the root or a leaf, but it must go downwards.